BrandonFailing/project-4/README.md

 ## Project Overview

-Team 1's project is building a movie recommendation system using machine learning and a web app that suggest similar movie recommendations from a list of user selected movies.
+Our project is building a movie recommendation system using a machine learning model that predicts similar movie recommendations, from a list of user selected movies, in a flask based web app.

 * Software: Python, VSCode
 * Python Libraries: Pandas, Numpy, Scikit, Flask, PySpark